Discover more about what automotive IoT is and what the future holds for the industry.

 Thanks to the capabilities of the Internet of Things for vehicles, cars on the road can easily exchange necessary data for providing safety and comfort for all road users.
-For drivers, it is a way to receive all the required data from surrounding cars in terms of accidents prevention.
+For drivers, it is a way to receive all the required data from surrounding cars in terms of accident prevention.
 For the city’s street services, it is the opportunity to monitor road conditions and make all the repairs in time.
 The recently implemented V2P connections help pedestrians feel safer while walking on the roads (watch traffic and switch lights).

-As the car owner, while using a connected car in IoT, you can download any time over-the-air (OTA) updates from the car’s manufacturer or get different software for a more convenient in-car experience.Such apps allow you to have real-time monitoring of a car condition, place all the maintenance data automatically, and thus see the overall state of affairs due to the built-in data analysis algorithms.
-With this data, you can make your spendings wiser, viable, and efficient.
+You can get over-the-air (OTA) upgrades from the car’s manufacturer at any time or acquire other software for a more convenient in-car experience while driving a car in IoT.Such apps allow you to have real-time monitoring of a car’s condition, place all the maintenance data automatically, and thus see the overall state of affairs due to the built-in data analysis algorithms.
+With this data, you can make your spending wiser, more viable, and more efficient.

+One of the stand-out characteristics of the smart car is the possibility of self-driving.
 With the broader spread of faster cellular 5G connection, there will be a wider field for creating new automotive IoT solutions and boosting the usage of the Internet of Things for smart cars.

 Currently, the big players in the field of AV are Waymo, GM Cruise, Argo AI, Tesla, ZOOX, and Chinese companies — Baidu and AutoX.
-Most of them have the intention to develop the best possible technology for autonomous driving and implement it ubiquitously in all modern cars.
-Some of them, like Argo AI, are aiming to provide their technologies to other companies, such as robotaxies or delivery firms.
+Most of them intend to develop the best possible technology for autonomous driving and implement it all over in all contemporary autos.
+Some of them, like Argo AI, aim to deliver their technologies to other companies, similar to robotaxies or delivery businesses.